kbengine/kbengine/kbe/src/lib/python/Doc/library/datetime.rst

 .. method:: time.strftime(format)

    Return a string representing the time, controlled by an explicit format string.
-   See section :ref:`strftime-strptime-behavior`.
+For a complete list of formatting directives, see :ref:`strftime-strptime-behavior`.

+.. method:: time.__format__(format)

+   Same as :meth:`.time.strftime`.
+This makes it possible to specify format string for a :class:`.time` object when using :meth:`str.format`.
+For a complete list of formatting directives, see :ref:`strftime-strptime-behavior`.

 .. method:: time.utcoffset()